spryker/code-sniffer/README.md

         return '/path/to/your/ruleset.xml';
     }
 ```
+If you use it for custom projects, just use `--standard` to point to your ruleset file.

 ## Integrating into CI testing and PRs
 The following is an example for CircleCI but will also be compatible with any other CI system: